 Do you have some spare time Thyme?

+If so, give this recipe a try!
 Thyme (pronounced “time”) is a fragrant, small-leafed, woody-stemmed culinary herb that is used frequently in Mediterranean, Italian and French cuisines.

 Because of their tough, woody stems, the sprigs should be removed before serving.
 The tiny leaves are easily removed from the stems by pulling the stems through your fingers from top to bottom, against the direction of the stems.
 Six average sprigs will yield about a tablespoon of leaves.